-The incremental acknowledgement (I-ACK) is used during the fragment sequence transfer to determine which fragments have been received successfully and which need to be retransmitted.
+The incremental acknowledgement (I-ACK) is used during the fragment sequence transfer to determine which fragments have been received successfully and which fragments need to be retransmitted.
 An I-ACK may aggregate the status of one or more fragments.
-The number of fragment status reports grouped into an I-ACK is controlled by the higher layer.
 The format of the I-ACK is given in 5.1.6.4.2a.